-- (1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$50,000,000 in the next 12 months. - The Trust will be selling the Units through Dealers, including CDFL, an Exempt Market Dealer in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario (the "Jurisdictions").
-The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer; and (iii) a commission equal to 0.3% of the gross proceeds received by the Trust to those dealing representatives of CDFL who facilitate purchases of Class A Units and Class C Units of the Trust.
+- (1) Although the Trust is authorized to raise a maximum of \$375,000,000, the Trust anticipates raising \$50,000,000 in the next 12 months. - (2) The Trust will be selling the Units through Dealers, including CDFL, an Exempt Market Dealer in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and the Yukon (the "Jurisdictions").
+The Manager will pay to CDFL, and in its discretion, may pay to Dealers, the following fees, which fees will be negotiated between the Manager and the Dealer, as applicable, however, the maximum fee that the Manager is authorized to pay to a Dealer, including CDFL is: (i) a commission equal to 1.5% of the gross proceeds received by the Trust from the sale of Class A Units; and (ii) an ongoing Trailer Fee equal to 1.0% of the gross proceeds received by the Trust from the sale of Class A Units and Class C Units made by the Trust through the Dealer.
 No service fees are payable in respect of the Class F Units.
 In addition, CDFL will be paid a monthly dealer services fee by the Manager in consideration for performing dealer services in connection with prospectus exempt purchases made in the Jurisdictions.
 See "Compensation Paid to Sellers and Finders". - (3) Amounts drawn from time to time on the Lenders' Loan are not included in calculating working capital deficiency.
 The Lenders' Loan is a demand revolving credit facility used to manage cash flows and as part of the investment program.
 It is regularly utilized to make Mortgage loans and to pay expenses in advance of receiving proceeds of Mortgage repayments and sales and from the proceeds of the sale of Units and hence fluctuates regularly.